Andres-Navarro-Torres/spec-p6-retroauricular-system/firmware/coordinator/README.md

 3. Receives measurement packets from the Sensor Nodes.
 4. Forwards acquired data to the host computer through a serial interface.
 5. Provides the interface between the wireless sensor network and the acquisition software.
-6. Generates the synchronization trigger used for integration with the BIOPAC system.
+6. Generates the synchronization trigger used for integration with external DAQ systems (e.g., BIOPAC).

 ## Network architecture

 The system uses a star topology:

 Coordinator
 - Sensor Node 1
 - Sensor Node 2
 - Sensor Node 3